12458/Web-App-Project/README.md

 ## Getting Started

 ### Prerequisites
+1. Install required modules by running `pip install -r requirements.txt`

 ### Installation
+1. Clone the git repositry: `git clone https://github.com/12458/Web-App-Project.git`
+2. Navigate to the cloned repositry by running `cd Web-App-Project`
+3. Start the Flask server by running `python3.6 app.py` or `flask run`

+## Additional Information
+### Default login credentials
+Username: `admin`
+Password: `admin`

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/<AmazingFeatureName>`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some <AmazingFeatureName description>'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/<AmazingFeatureName>`)
 5. Open a Pull Request

 ## License